England through to Women’s World Cup semi-finals after defeating Bangladesh

 “It says a lot about this group, the way we’ve turned things round.
 Not getting too down, we were on the wrong end of a few close ones.
 I’d have certainly bit your hand off a few weeks ago to be in this situation.”

-England currently occupy third place in the table.
-Who and where they will play in the semi-finals will be determined by the outcome of the match between South Africa and India.
+England currently occupy third place in the table and will face South Africa in the last four.

 The best videos delivered daily